California HVAC license and insurance requirements

 Linkedin

-To become an HVAC contractor in California, you’ll need to get a license from the Department of Consumer Affairs’ Contractors State License Board.3 This license is proof of your professional training, so potential employers and clients know that you can do the job.
+To become an HVAC contractor in California, you need a license from the Department of Consumer Affairs’ Contractors State License Board (CSLB).
+This license is proof of professional training so potential employers and clients know you can do the job.

 The California HVAC license application requires verification of your work history and passing scores on two exams.
 You’ll also need adequate bond and insurance coverage to protect your business.

 So who exactly needs to get a license to be an HVAC technician?
-The California Code of Regulations requires anyone who “fabricates, installs, maintains, services and repairs” HVAC systems to have a contractor license to complete any job priced at $500 or more in labor and material combined.
+The CSLB requires anyone who “fabricates, installs, maintains, services and repairs” HVAC systems to have a contractor license to complete any job priced at $500 or more in labor and material combined.

-The Department of Consumer Affairs’ Contractors State License Board issues a different license classification for each type of contractor.
+The CSLB issues a different license classification for each type of contractor.
 As an HVAC technician, you’ll apply for the C-20: Warm-Air Heating, Ventilating and Air-Conditioning Contractor license classification.

 If you work on equipment that has the potential to release refrigerants, you’ll also need to obtain a license from the Environmental Protection Agency (EPA).
 This license will demonstrate that you have the proper training to handle refrigerants responsibly to minimize their environmental impact.

-• Type II: Servicing/disposing of high or very high-pressure appliances
+2. Type II: Servicing or disposing of high or very high-pressure appliances

-Some HVAC contractors also pursue a North American Technical Excellence (NATE) certification.5 NATE is the country’s largest non-profit organization offering HVAC certification.
-NATE certifications are widely recognized throughout the U.S. HVAC industry.
+Some HVAC contractors also pursue a North American Technical Excellence (NATE) certification.
+NATE is the country’s largest non-profit organization offering HVAC certification.
+Its certifications are widely recognized throughout the U.S. HVAC industry.
 Although this professional certification is optional rather than a requirement, it may improve your earning prospects and make you a more attractive candidate to potential employers.

-How do you get an HVAC license in California?
+How to get an HVAC license in California

 Here are the main steps for how to get an HVAC license in California.
 Your experience, application and exams demonstrate your professional proficiency as an HVAC contractor.
 The C-20 license fees, bond and insurance provide financial protection for your HVAC business.